 Step 7

-Blend the honey in and let the drink cool for a couple of moments.
+Blend the honey in and let the drink cool for a moment.
 Make the most of your green tea.

 2. Green Tea With Tea Bags Preparation